edgarspencer/edgarspencer/README.md

 # Hey 👋

-I'm Edgar, a Lead Software Engineer from the UK, born in Lithuania.
+I'm Edgar, a Senior Software Engineer from the UK, born in Lithuania.

 ---